Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Kin Kora - Sun Valley has 13 active public transport stops.
-These are mixed-use bus stops serviced by 5 routes, offering a total of 170 weekly passenger trips.
-The area's transport accessibility is rated good, with residents located an average of 231 meters from the nearest stop.
+These are bus stops serviced by five routes offering a total of 170 weekly passenger trips.
+Residents have good transport accessibility, with an average distance of 231 meters to the nearest stop.

-Service frequency averages 24 trips per day across all routes, equating to approximately 13 weekly trips per individual stop.
+There are approximately 24 daily trips across all routes, equating to around 13 weekly trips per individual stop.

 Frequently Asked Questions - Transport